SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 You may also need or use the above remote desktop client(s) if you need to mid-sleep-check on your progress or if your computer system has a login password you may need to enter remotely after a Wake-on-LAN.

 ## Note
-1. Make sure you do not close the generated Chrome window until all your Meets are attended
+1. Make sure you do not close the generated web browser window until all your Meets are attended

 2. Make sure you do not input the start time with leading zeros like `08 30` (Eight Thirty AM).
 The correct format is simply `8 30`.
 This, however, does not apply to zero by itself, so `8 0` (Eight AM) would work just fine